hbprosper/turtle/README.md

 entries.

 ## Dependencies
-This package depends on the data analysis package [ROOT](https://root.cern.ch) from CERN.
+This package, which is written in C++ but can be used with Python, depends on the data analysis package [ROOT](https://root.cern.ch) from CERN and the C++ Standard Template Library.

 ## Installation
+Download the code as follows.
 ```bash
 git clone https://github.com/hbprosper/turtle
 cd turtle